scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 ********************************

 We demonstrate that any standard machine learning algorithm can be applied to data on manifolds while respecting their geometry.
 In the previous tutorials, we saw that linear operations (mean, linear weighting, addition and subtraction) do not apply on manifolds.
 However, each point on a manifold has an associated tangent space which is a vector space.
 As such, in the tangent space, these operations are well defined!
 Therefore, we can use the logarithm map (see Figure :ref:`fig:operations` from the previous tutorial) to go from points on manifolds to vectors in the tangent space at a reference point.
-This enables the use of traditional learning algorithms.
+This first strategy enables the use of traditional learning algorithms on manifolds.

+A second strategy can be designed for learning algorithms, such as :math:`K`-Nearest Neighbors classification, that rely only on distances or dissimilarity metrics.
+In this case, we can compute the pairwise distances between the data points on the manifold, using the method :code:`metric.dist`, and feed them to the chosen algorithm.

-This strategy can be applied to any manifold-valued data and learning algorithm.
-In this tutorial, we consider symmetric positive definite (SPD) matrices from brain connectomics data and perform a simple logistic regression.
-In fMRI, it is possible to extract connectivity graphs from time series of patients' resting-state images :cite:`wang2013disruptedDisease`.
-The regularized graph Laplacians of these graphs form a dataset of SPD matrices.
-This provides a compact summary of brain connectivity patterns which is useful for assessing neurological responses to a variety of stimuli, such as drugs or patient's activities.
+Both strategies can be applied to any manifold-valued data.
+In this tutorial, we consider symmetric positive definite (SPD) matrices from brain connectomics data and perform logistic regression and :math:`K`-Nearest Neighbors classification.

 SPD matrices in the literature
 ******************************

 Before diving into the tutorial, let us recall a few applications of SPD matrices in the machine learning literature.
 SPD matrices are ubiquitous across many fields :cite:`Cherian2016`, either as input of or output to a given problem.
 In DTI for instance, voxels are represented by "diffusion tensors" which are 3x3 SPD matrices representing ellipsoids in their structure.
 These ellipsoids spatially characterize the diffusion of water molecules in various tissues.
 Each DTI thus consists of a field of SPD matrices, where each point in space corresponds to an SPD matrix.
 These matrices then serve as inputs to regression models.
 In :cite:`Yuan2012` for example, the authors use an intrinsic local polynomial regression to compare fiber tracts between HIV subjects and a control group.
-Similarly, in fMRI, researchers have modeled brain activity using SPD matrices :cite:`wang2013disruptedDisease`.
+Similarly, in fMRI, it is possible to extract connectivity graphs from time series of patients' resting-state images :cite:`wang2013disruptedDisease`.
+The regularized graph Laplacians of these graphs form a dataset of SPD matrices.
+This provides a compact summary of brain connectivity patterns - called connectome - which is useful for assessing neurological responses to a variety of stimuli, such as drugs or patient's activities.

 More generally speaking, covariance matrices are also SPD matrices which appear in many settings.
 Covariance clustering can be used for various applications such as sound compression in acoustic models of automatic speech recognition (ASR) systems :cite:`Shinohara2010` or for material classification :cite:`Faraki2015`, among others.
 Covariance descriptors are also popular image or video descriptors :cite:`Harandi2014`.